TrungHieu0107/Dentist-booking-system-java/README.md

 # Dentist Booking System

 Dentist Booking System is a web-based application that manages dental center appointments, information and allow patient to book an appointment with many provided options for patients to choose from on the system.
+In addition to this function, this website can manange service, discount, feedback from patient, branch,...

 <p align="center">
 <img src="https://github.com/TrungHieu0107/Dentist-booking-system-java/blob/main/images/homescreen.JPG" style="